micimize/graphql-to-dart/README.md

 ...Obviously this is not the most user friendly process yet.

 # Sample result output
-I've built in some static helper methods to the generated models to make the typed data easier to work with.
-Currently there's `assign`, similar to `Object.assign` in javascript, `copy`, and an `empty` constructor, mainly for downcasting.
+I've built in some idiomatic dart helper methods to the generated models to make the typed data easier to work with.
+Currently there's `addAll` (modeled after `Map.addAll`), `copy`, `copyWith`, and an `empty` constructor.
+You can also set `generateFragmentHelpers` to generate `addAllFrom{baseType|inputType}` helpers.

 Here's some sample output:
 ```dart